 Not Every Audio Engineer is Qualified for Both Processes

 One of the biggest misconceptions when it comes to the difference between mastering and mixing is that one producer or engineer can do it all.
 While this is entirely possible, each take their own set of skills that are sometimes best performed by an individual who dedicates themselves to one particular part of the process.
-Don't forget that the lesser known half of the saying "jack of all trades" is "master of none".
+Don't forget the saying that "a jack of all trades is master of none".

 Mixing and Mastering: What Do They Have In Common?